duncanbradley/thesis/related_work.md

 Lo et al. (2022) point out that some frequently discussed misleading visualsations are rarely employed (e.g. inverted axes).
 They create a taxonomy of misleading visualisations, from a large sample of images associated with bad charts harvested from the internet.
 They identify cases where it’s not the visualisation per se, but just bad data.
 Some where the chart has inconsistencies or omissions - though it’s not guaranteed this is actually misleading.
 Others still where the chart suggests something but it isn’t plotted wrong e.g. implying causation through correlation.
 Argue that visualisations that are not informative are comparable to misleading visualisation, but I suggest there is a crucial difference.

+Wainer (1984) - a number of examples of bad visualisations, mostly focused on distorting data e.g. by manipulating scales, implementing area encoding incorrectly, use of inconsistent baselines.
+Wainer explains that it would be misleading to obscure differences by expanding a scale to include 0.

+Correll and Heer - the space of ‘black hat’ visualisation concerns design of charts with intention to mislead.
+This involves violating conventions, inappropriate aggregation, concealing important patterns, exploiting visual biases

+Certain types of misleading design are consistently misleading (e.g. inverted y-axis).
+They are consistently misleading becuase this isn’t based on the data at all.
+Other types are not consistently misleading (e.g. truncated y-axis).
+Here, it’s impossible to say *a priori* that a chart is misleading because the quality of the design depends on the data.
+Therefore, it’s really about the *potential* to mislead.
+A simple test could be whether the ‘misleader’ (to use Ge et al.’s (2023) term) needs to have the word ‘inappropriate’ before it to convey the issue.
+For example, concealed uncertainty, cherry picking, missing data are all self explanatory, but ‘aggregation’ and ‘scale range’ need the word inappropriate before them in order to highlight the issue.
+It is the later that might be considered ‘potentially’ misleading.
+Ge et al. (2023) also note that assessing response accuracy requires a specific task, so misleadingness will always be related to specific tasks.

+Kindlmann and Scheidegger (2014) set out an algebraic approach to visualisation design.
+This concerns the nature of the correspondence between a dataset and its visual representation, and consists of three principles.
+Problematic visualisation practices occur when a) the degree of variation within a dataset is disproportate to the appearance of variation, b) different datasets appear indistinct, and c) altering visualisation parameters alters appearance.
+The algebriac approach has motivated the study of the effectiveness of different chart options for detecting issues during exploratory data analysis (Correll et al., 2019) and building a tool for identifying misleading visualisations through repeat testing with distinct inputs (McNutt et al., 2020).

 # Truncation

 One topic that has enjoyed attention in recent years is axis truncation.
 This issue has also captured minds outside of academia.
 Perhaps it’s particularly interesting to engage with (for both groups) because it seems like a big change comes from a subtle manipulation.
 The data and the chart type both stay the same; all that’s needed is a tweak of the axis.
 It is another example of where popular opinion can be at odds with research findings.
 Part of this may be because people like simple rules, but the research doesn’t offer simple rules here.